akinozgen/packager/README.md

 [discontinued] Packager Windows Package Manager
 =================================

 Packager is a package manager app for windows built with nodejs and c#.
-You can manage open source software as package like GNU/Linux
+You can manage open source software as package like GNU/Linux.
 Changelog and news can be watch on twitter (@winpackager)

 You can check out CHANGELOG.md for changes.
-I'll be try announce all changes on twitter...

 Actives
 -------